mariusandra/pigeon-maps/README.md

 Use these two functions to create beautiful widgets.
 See the [example marker](https://github.com/mariusandra/pigeon-maps/blob/master/demo/marker/index.js) component.

+Add the class `pigeon-drag-block` to disable dragging on the overlay.
+Add the class `pigeon-click-block` to disable map background clicks on the element.

 Alternatively use the `<Overlay />` component.
 It accepts `position`, `offset` and `classNames` as its props and positions itself accordingly.

 ---